 #3 – Minimalism

 Minimalism has been quite the ‘trend’ lately.
-It not only appears tidy, classy and overcomes the ‘hoarding’ psychology, minimalism is another way of saying “I am a mindful consumer”.
+It not only appears tidy and overcomes the psychological problem of hoarding, minimalism is another way of saying “I am a MINDFUL consumer”.

 While there are multiple philosophies on how to practice minimalism, I think we should all start with the basics :